Seb Rochford: Days and Nights at the Takeaway

 In 2012, Rochford engaged in a 12-month digital 'singles club' under the name Days and Nights at the Takeaway, a reference to his studio in North London.
 Each single consisted of a collaboration in a variety of styles and was backed by a remix by a third party.
 Collaborators included Jehst, Spoek Mathambo, Jason Moran, Soumik Datta, Leo Abrahams, Drew McConnell, Brian Eno and Oliver Coates.
 Remixers included Micachu, Pete Wareham, Tom Skinner, Simon Bookish and Chris Sharkey.
 The series was released by The Leaf Label.

-Awards and honors
+Awards and honours

 Rochford won the BBC Jazz Award for best newcomer in 2004, and was nominated for best musician in 2006.
 He was also nominated for the Mercury Prize in 2005, 2007, 2014 and 2018, the nominations including Polar Bear's Held on The Tips of Fingers and In Each and Every One plus the self-titled debut album by Basquiat Strings.